 - Cystic Fibrosis

 - Multiple Sclerosis

 - Intractable Headache

 - Neuropathic Facial pain

 - Parkinson’s Disease

 - Post-Herpetic Neuralgia

 The cost of a Connecticut medical marijuana card is $179.
-The price may vary from health physician to physician.
+The price may vary from one health physician to another.
 However, at Online Medical Card you can get your card for $179 and use it for one year from the date of issuance.

 Only patients aged 18 and above can qualify for a medical marijuana card in Connecticut.
 For underaged patients, the rules are different.
 In other words, qualified underaged patients can access medical cannabis through a designated caregiver.